lpacher/fphd/fpga/labs/lab3/README.md

 <br />

 Debug simulation results by looking at waveforms.
-You should be able to confirm that **glitches** in form of **static-one timing hazards** appear on the MUX output whenever the selection control changes from high to low, while the timing hazard is not present for the low-to-high transition.
+You should be able to confirm that **glitches** in form of **static-one timing hazards** appears on the MUX output whenever the selection control changes from high to low, while the timing hazard is not present for the low-to-high transition.